bg

 Confirmed and Unconfirmed Tether (USDT) Transactions

-A transaction is considered unconfirmed until it has been added to a block on the blockchain.
-The time this takes depends on several factors.
-Higher transaction fees can incentivize miners to prioritize your transaction, especially on congested networks like Ethereum.
-Network congestion itself can cause delays, as more transactions compete for limited block space.
-Finally, the inherent speed of the blockchain plays a role; networks like TRON and Solana are designed for faster confirmation times than Ethereum.
-A transaction typically requires a certain number of block confirmations to be considered final.
+A transaction remains unconfirmed until it is included in a block.
+Confirmation time depends on several factors.
+Higher fees can incentivize miners to prioritize a transaction, particularly on congested networks like Ethereum.
+High network traffic can also cause delays as transactions compete for limited space in blocks.
+Finally, some blockchains, like Solana and TRON, are inherently faster than others, like Ethereum.

 Managing USDT Transactions and Fees